Optimal control under unknown intensity with Bayesian learning: Introduction

 \section{Introduction}

-Let $(Y_t)$ represent the membrane potential of a spiking neuron.
+Consider the following stochastic integrate-and-fire neuron model \cite{eva1, eva2, CTV}, where $(Y_t)$ represents the membrane potential of a neuron.
 The neuron emits ``spikes'' randomly at rate $f_\Lambda(Y_t)$.
 When a spike occurs, the potential resets to zero.
-Between spikes, the dynamics are governed by the ordinary differential equation
+Between the spikes, the dynamics is given by the ordinary differential equation

 In this model, the functions $(\lambda, y) \mapsto f_\lambda(y) \in \R_+$ and $y \mapsto b(y) \in \R$ are deterministic and known.
 The parameter $\Lambda$ is a random variable with a known distribution $\mu$, supported on $\R_+$, but its realization is unknown.
 Our objective is to estimate the value of $\Lambda$ as accurately as possible.
-The input current $(\gamma_t)$ is serves as a control and can be chosen to improve the estimation.
+The input current $(\gamma_t)$ serves as a control and can be chosen to improve the estimation.
 Crucially, we only observe the spike times of $(Y_t)$, and thus $(\gamma_t)$ must depend causally on the spike times up to time $t$.
 The central question addressed in this article is: